 I. How do I know if my water bill matches my meter reading?

-The City of Mesquite bills customers for each 1,000 gallons of water used.
+The City of Mesquite bills customers for each 100 gallons of water used.
 A customer’s monthly charges are based on the number of gallons a customer uses during a billing period.
-When reading a customer’s meter (normally located in the parkway between the sidewalk and curb), the register of the meter is similar to an odometer which has rotating numbers.
-To determine a customer’s water usage, the meter reader records the number on the meter on the first day of the billing cycle.
-After 30 days, he enters the reading again into a handheld processor.
+When reading a customer’s meter (normally located in the parkway between the sidewalk and curb), the register of the meter is similar to an odometer which has incrementing numbers.
+To determine a customer’s water usage, the reading system records the number on the meter on the first day of the billing cycle.
+After 30 days, the reading system records the reading again.
 The first reading is then subtracted from the second reading to determine the customer’s water use, in gallons, for the month.
-In the example below, the previous reading (4,940) is subtracted from the current reading (5,023) which means the customer used 8,300 gallons (83 X 100) for the month.
+In the example below, the previous reading, 2507, is subtracted from the current reading, 2595, which equals 88.
+Since the meter reads in hundreds (100x) of gallons, the actual water use is 8,800 for the month.
 For more information or question, please contact Water Billing at (972) 216-6208.

 2. How often does my meter get read?

 The City of Mesquite reads every meter each month.
-Utilities staff reads over 41,000 meters each month and Meter Readers read approximately 500 meters each day.
-Meter Readers walk to each meter, lift the lid, take the reading, and enter the number into a handheld processor.
+With the new AMI electronic metering system, the new water meters transmit readings to the reading system and are compiled for billing.
+Utilities staff manually read any meters that are not responding to the electronic reading system and are added to the electronic readings.
+When reading manual meters, the meter Readers walk to each meter, lift the lid, take the reading, and enter the number into a handheld processor.

 3. Who is making sure the meter readings are correct?

-The Water Billing Department uploads the data from each handheld processor every day.
+The Water Billing Department uploads the data from the electronic system and manual readings from the handheld processors once each month.
 During this process, the water billing program will flag meters that are out of normal range.
-Water Billing then requests a re-read of the meters that are flagged.
+Water Billing then requests a confirmation of the meters that are flagged.
 Meter Readers will take another reading of the meter to check the accuracy of the first reading.